mitsuba-renderer/drjit/docs/textures.rst

        wrap_mode=dr.WrapMode.Repeat
    )

+The :py:class:`dr.WrapMode <WrapMode>` enum controls how out-of-bounds texture coordinates are handled:

+- ``WrapMode.Clamp``: Clamp coordinates to edge values (edge pixels are repeated)
+- ``WrapMode.Repeat``: Wrap coordinates periodically (for tiling textures)
+- ``WrapMode.Mirror``: Mirror/reflect coordinates at boundaries

+These wrap modes are also used by :py:func:`dr.resample` and :py:func:`dr.convolve` to control boundary behavior during resampling and convolution operations.

 The :py:func:`.eval() <drjit.auto.Texture2f.eval>` function queries the function at a position on the unit cube.
 In this example involving a 2D texture, we must provide a 2D input point, and the evaluation produces three output channels.